ntjennings1/seeds/python/examples/6grouping/README.md

-# Listing
+# Grouping

-This fifth example will create a list of integers.
+This sixth example will organize list elements into smaller groups.

 ## Usage